-The United Soldiers and Sailors of America, known as the USASOA, is a non-profit organization founded in 2013 whose mission is to provide the essentials of life to veterans and service members, protect the interests of veteran-owned businesses, and promote veteran interests on Capitol Hill.
-The USASOA coordinates a program called Operation Christmas Cards For Our Troops.
-This program allows anyone who wishes to send cards to American service members to do so by submitting them by mail before December 1st.
-For security reasons, the USASOA requests that any cards submitted are in blank, unsealed envelopes, bundled within a larger envelope or box labeled with a name and return address.
-Send them to their headquarters at 700 Pennsylvania Ave SE, Suite 2104, Washington, DC 20003.
-From there, USASOA staff will mail the cards directly to troops deployed in Iraq, Afghanistan and all across the globe.
-USASOA stresses that letters mailed to them individually will not be mailed out and any cards meant for the troops must be bundled together in unsealed envelopes.
+Beginning in early September 2020, Operation Christmas Cards For Our Troops allows anyone who wishes to send cards to American service members to do so by submitting them by mail before December 1st.
+A special P.O. box address to send cards will be shared on September 1, 2020 for those who are interested in participating.
+For security reasons, the USASOA requests that all cards are submitted in blank, unsealed envelopes, bundled within a larger envelope or box labeled with a name and return address.
+Cards can range from store bought greeting cards with a handwritten positive message to handmade cards with holiday cheer for the soldiers.
+From there, USASOA staff and volunteers will then sort the cards and send them around the world to our deployed troops so that they reach them by Christmas day.
+The USASOA stresses that letters mailed to them individually will not be mailed out and any cards meant for the troops must be bundled together in unsealed envelopes.

 Military Missions, Inc. is a non-profit organization whose purpose is to deliver care packages and thank you letters to U.S. soldiers deployed around the world.
 Each care package contains from ten to fifteen thank-you cards or letters, making them one of the most critical and in-demand pieces of the package.
-While cards are accepted all year-round (writers are encouraged not to date their letters as they'll be sent throughout the year), holiday cards and letters are also accepted in the months of October, November and December.
-Military Missions reminds writers not to include envelopes or stamps and offers some tips for what to include in thank-you letters: positive messages, informal talk about yourself, and recent events, though it's also suggested that writers avoid talking about politics or religion.
+While cards are accepted all year-round (writers are encouraged not to date their letters as they'll be sent throughout the year), holiday cards and letters are also accepted in the months of October, November, and December.
+Military Missions reminds writers not to include envelopes or stamps and offers some tips for what to include in thank-you letters: words of encouragement, positive messages, informal talk about yourself, and recent events.
+It is also suggested that writers avoid talking about politics or religion.
 It's also important that writers not use glitter, as it can cause problems for the soldier receiving it.
 Letters should be addressed and mailed to Military Missions Inc., 3650 Boston Rd., Suite 138, Lexington, KY 40514, or dropped off there in person.
 To learn more about Military Missions, Inc.'s program, check out their website.

 A: When writing your letter or card, it's important to keep your messaging positive.
 Our service members look forward to letters from civilians as an escape and a way to forget the stress of active duty, so it's important that any letters or cards addressed to them stay focused on upbeat, happy thoughts and ideas.
 Be sure to thank them for their service and remind them that it doesn't go unnoticed or unappreciated.
 Remember not to talk about divisive topics like politics or religion, but feel free to remind them that they're in your prayers.
 For letter content, talk about yourself: tell them about things you like, what you do, or about where you live.
 Feel free to include a drawing or picture of yourself or something you'd like to show them.
 Talk about recent events and consider including a return address so you can ask them questions about themselves.